lior7daniel/GithubSecurityTool/README.md

-# Varonis Scanner and Remediation Project
+# Scanner and Remediation Project

 This project is designed to scan and remediate various environments and cloud accounts.
 Currently, it supports scanning and remediating GitHub accounts.
 The project is built to be easily expanded to support additional services in the future.